JAlcocerT/JAlcocerT/content/blog/outro-encryption.md

 * It standardizes the MAC address by converting it to uppercase and removing hyphens or colons.
 * It then applies a hash function named `sha2` with a parameter `256`. **If `f.sha2` with the `256` parameter correctly implements the SHA-256 algorithm, then the function is indeed performing a SHA-256 hash.**

+No, it is not possible to know with certainty what kind of hash function was applied to a MAC address just by looking at the hash output.

+This is because cryptographic hash functions are designed to be **one-way** and produce outputs that are **indistinguishable from random**.

+The same MAC address will always produce the same hash, but it's computationally infeasible to reverse the process and get the original MAC address from the hash.

+> However, you can make an educated guess by analyzing the **length and format** of the hash!

+**Key Clues for Identifying a Hash**

+* **Hash Length:** Each hashing algorithm produces an output of a fixed length.
+For example, an SHA-256 hash will always be 64 hexadecimal characters long, while an MD5 hash is always 32 characters long.
+    * **MD5:** 32 hex characters
+    * **SHA-1:** 40 hex characters
+    * **SHA-256:** 64 hex characters
+    * **SHA-512:** 128 hex characters
+* **Format:** Some hashes, especially those used for passwords, include a prefix or a specific character set that can help identify them.
+For example, some hash formats used with a "salt" (a random string of data) may contain dollar signs ($) as delimiters.

+By comparing the length of the hash you have to the known lengths of common algorithms, you can narrow down the possibilities.

+> For instance, if you have a 64-character hash, it's very likely to be SHA-256, but it could also be a different algorithm that produces a 256-bit output.

 ### SHA256 Online